TD Tom Davies: Film work

 Tom Davies designed and manufactured all the eyewear in The Matrix Resurrections including for the characters Neo, Trinity and Morpheus.

 The glasses Henry Cavill wears as Clark Kent in Batman v Superman: Dawn of Justice are made by British spectacle designer Tom Davies.
 Apparently the costume designer found most glasses sat too high on Henry Cavill's face because he has a high bridge.
 They sought out Tom Davies, who makes bespoke glasses, to design a one-off pair of spectacles for the job.

 Tom Davies also made the glasses for Brad Pitt's character in Allied.
 Angelina Jolie wore a pair of limited edition Tom Davies frames in the movie The Tourist.

 Tom Davies has designed the glasses worn by Academy Award-winning actresses Emma Stone and Emma Thompson in Disney film Cruella.

 Collaborations

 Tom Davies collaborated in 2015 with fashion designer Lulu Liu for a series of signature frames.
 In 2018, Tom Davies collaborated with fashion designer Yang Li for a runway show for Paris Fashion week.

+Administration

+In June 2025, Tom Davies Bespoke Eyewear Limited, the company behind the Tom Davies eyewear business, entered administration.
+Colin David Wilson and Trevor John Binyon of Opus Restructuring LLP were appointed joint administrators on 10 June 2025.